 Grade Level Credits Term

 11-12 1 Full Year

+Prerequisite:

+- Prerequisite:

-Prerequisite: 1) Completion of Honors Algebra 2 with an A- or higher.
+- 1) Completion of Honors Algebra 2 with an A- or higher.

-2) Teacher recommendation.
+- 2) Teacher recommendation.

-Study Time Needed: 5 hours per week.

 This course is designed for highly motivated students who plan on taking AP Calculus the following year.
-Topics covered will be similar to pre-calculus, but with a greater depth and at a more rigorous pace.
-Additional topics will include limits and introduction to derivatives.
+Topics covered will be similar to Pre-calculus, but with a greater depth and at a more rigorous pace.
+Additional topics will include an in-depth study of logarithmic and exponential functions, vectors, limits and an introduction to derivatives.